dercode-solutions-2025/dercode-solutions-2025/README.md

 ## Languages 🖥
 - Python
-- C
+- C++
 - JavaScript

 ## Repositories 🖥
-- I have 40 repos, with around a dozen of them being private.
+- I have 50 repos, with around a dozen of them being private.
 ---
 ## Highlighted Repo ⭐
-- Rhuse, my personal compiler/interpreter.
-It was a huge learning project.
+- Opal, a small scripting language written in Python.
 ## Goodbye, and have a good day! 👋